 - Used during the "Epic Fail" segment of Attack of the Show!.

 - Formerly used at the start of the Bonus Round on Wheel of Fortune...

 - ...and at the start of Jeopardy! when Art Fleming was host.

 - Used after the opening of Concentration, and before contestant introductions.

 - The infamous Viacom "V of Doom", combined with the synth piano and and quickly zooming in Viacom V logo, freaked people out.

 - Used, and called for ("TIMPANI!), in the yearly MDA Telethon when updating the large display showing the amount pledged, at least some years.

-- The finale of Gustav Mahler's Symphony No. 7 opens with a bravura flourish played on four timpani.
+- The finale of Symphony No. 7 begins with a bravura flourish played on four timpani.

 - The first measure of Grieg's Piano Concerto in A minor features a timpani roll that goes from near silence to near deafening to herald a massive chord from both the pianist and the full orchestra.

 - Carl Nielsen's Symphony No. 4 (The Inextinguishable) ends with a duel between two timpanists, placed at opposite sides of the orchestra.
 Yes, that is as spectacular as it sounds...